pencil2d/pencil2d.github.io/doc/faq.md

 2. A New folder is automatically created in the same location next to your .PCL file.
 It's name should be like something like this `MyFileName.pcl.data`.
 This folder contains all of your actual drawn keyframes saved as numbered .PNG images! as well as Your current colour palette info plus your "vector shapes" information are included there as .xml and .vec files respectively.
 If you import sound for example (see partial solution below), you'll also see a copy of the actual sound file in this folder.
 All of the resources in the folder are absolutely necessary for Pencil2D to understand how your animation is going to be displayed when you preview it inside the program.

 3. The **.PCLX** file from 0.6+ on the other hand is basically a container.
 It’s a compressed ZIP file that holds both the .PCL file and it’s associated DATA folder.
-You can extract it’s contents effortlessly if you rename the .PCLX extention to .ZIP (e.g myAnimation.PCLX -> myAnimation.ZIP)
+You can extract it effortlessly by common zip tools like Winrar or 7zip if you rename the .PCLX extention to .ZIP (e.g `myAnimation.PCLX` -> `myAnimation.ZIP`)

 ## Pencil2D keeps crashing (/sob) / Something happened and I couldn't save my work!